ooloi-labs/okf-docs/docs/content/content-api/content-apis-overview.md

 [Click here to see the pictorial representation](https://www.figma.com/board/Rb8AvD2z6Dwh29Fmj1e9ot/CONTENT-%26-MODERATION-MASTER?node-id=400-642&t=9M11oO67DerUbARS-0)

 ### Document Exists Check
- * Checks for the existence of the document and if not found it throws general_resourceNotFound error
+ * Checks for the existence of the document and if not found, it throws general_resourceNotFound error

 ### Check Access Against Doc Status
- * It checks whether the document is available for the user to perform the specific action the user try to do based on the current status of the document
+ * It checks whether the document is available for the user to perform the specific action they are attempting, based on the current status of the document.

 ### Check Authorship Rights
  * Checks whether the user is the author or the current editor based on the segment provided